Disaster and Emergency Response Plan Sample Clauses

 Disaster and Emergency Response Plan.
 Tenant will develop and maintain a Disaster and Emergency Response Plan containing site specific emergency response plan(s) for the Premises per HSH requirements.
 The Disaster and Emergency Response Plan must address disaster coordination at the Premises.
 Tenant will update the Disaster and Emergency Response Plan as needed, and Tenant will train all employees regarding the provisions of the Disaster and Emergency Response Plan for the Premises.

 Disaster and Emergency Response Plan.
 Contractor shall develop and maintain an Agency Disaster and Emergency Response Plan containing Site Specific Emergency Response Plan(s) for each service site per HSH requirements.
 The Agency Disaster and Emergency Response Plan shall address disaster coordination between and among service sites.
-Contractor shall update the site plan as needed and Contractor shall train all employees regarding the provisions of the plan for their sites.
+Contractor shall update the Agency/site(s) plan as needed and Contractor shall train all employees regarding the provisions of the plan for their Agency/site(s).

 Disaster and Emergency Response Plan.
 A) The Contractor must maintain at all times a written disaster and emergency response plan, policies and procedures to address internal and external emergencies and disasters that include, but are not limited to acts of nature (such as flood, hurricane, fires, and tornadoes), chemical or hazardous material spills, critical equipment failure, weapons of mass destruction events, and acts of terrorism.
+B) In the event of an emergency requiring evacuation or quarantine, the Contractor shall be responsible for maintaining the safety and placement of all children in its care.
+All staff and sub-contractors of the contractor must be aware of the disaster plan requirements and be prepared to fulfill their role in executing the plan.
+C) The disaster and emergency response plan and procedures must address the following: i.
+Mandatory evacuation if directed by local officials; ii.
+Emergency evacuation; iii.
+Disaster planning training for all facility staff; iv.
+Arrangements for adequate provision of: a) Staffing; b) Shelter; c) Food; d) Transportation; e) Medication; f) Supplies; g) Emergency Equipment; and

 Related to Disaster and Emergency Response Plan